tintin10q/csai_ml_final_summary/ML_final_summary.md

 #### Benefits of feature selection/dimension reduction:
 - Avoid overfitting
 - Lower compute time
-- Avoid curse of dimensionlaty
+- Avoid curse of dimensionality
 - Less storage for model and dataset
 - Reduced space required to store the data
 - Less dimensions makes models faster to compute